kernel-dev/kernelOS/README.md

 - [UEFI.org](https://uefi.org/specsandtesttools) - for providing exhaustive and detailed specifications of both UEFI and ACPI.
 - [OSDev Wiki](https://wiki.osdev.org/Expanded_Main_Page) - for providing me, and a plentiful of other users, with the common knowledge as an introduction for OS development.
 - [Tianocore](https://github.com/tianocore/edk2) - for providing UEFI utilities and abstractions.
+- [Mhaeuser](https://github.com/mhaeuser) — for providing this project with an amazing library for PE/COFF images (PeCoffLib2), which was used in the bootloader.